 What are ‘falsified medicines’?

-The EU passed legislation in 2011 - known as the Falsified Medicines Directive (Directive 2011/62/EU) - to prevent falsified medicines infiltrating the legal supply chain and ultimately from reaching European patients.
-Measures to tackle the threat include:
+The EU Falsified Medicines Directive (Directive 2011/62/EU) introduced a number of measures to prevent falsified medicines infiltrating the legal supply chain and ultimately from reaching European patients.
+These include:

 - A common, EU-wide logo to identify legal online medicines suppliers, making it easier to distinguish them from illegal operators.
 The Pharmaceutical Society of Ireland, the pharmacy regulator, maintains the Internet Supply List for Ireland.